 THIS DATE IN HISTORY: Jan.
 9

-Boucher makes 21 saves and sets a modern-day NHL record with his fifth consecutive shutout, a 2-0 victory against the Minnesota Wild at Xcel Energy Center.
+Boucher makes 21 saves for his fifth consecutive shutout, a 2-0 victory against the Minnesota Wild at Xcel Energy Center.
 He also breaks the record set by Bill Durnan of the Montreal Canadiens in 1949 for the longest shutout streak in modern NHL history.

 Boucher's shutout streak ends at 332:01 two days later when Randy Robitaille scores for the Atlanta Thrashers 6:16 into the first period of a 1-1 tie.